New York issues first licenses for legal pot dispensaries

 “I’m still trying to comprehend it,” said Turuseta, who expressed surprise when contacted just after the board’s meeting.

-Another new licensee, Suzanne Furboter of Queens, fumbled for words, too.
+Suzanne Furboter of Queens fumbled for words, too.
 “It is very exciting, and we feel grateful,” she said.

-Housing Works, a New York City nonprofit, said the license it received Monday would allow it to continue its work helping low-income New Yorkers living with HIV or AIDS.
+Housing Works, a New York City nonprofit, said the license it got Monday would allow it to continue its work helping low-income New Yorkers living with HIV or AIDS.

 “It was clear to us that sales from the legal recreational cannabis industry would allow us to help more people and increase services to our clients whether that is supporting those that have been unjustly incarcerated in the War on Drugs, or people experiencing homelessness and/or living with HIV/AIDS,” the agency said in a statement,

-With the first licenses now issued, it remains to be seen whether officials will step up their efforts to go after scores of unauthorized dispensaries opened in the past year by people who shrugged at licensing requirements.
+With the first licenses now issued, it remained to be seen whether officials would step up their efforts to go after scores of unauthorized dispensaries opened in the past year by people who shrugged at licensing requirements.

 New York legalized recreational use of marijuana in March 2021 but is still in the process of licensing people to sell it.